Summer SEEDLINGS YOUTH CAMP

 Learning the importance of environmental sustainability and that there are global goals for achieving the changes needed for this by 2030.

-Youth will also learn about the United Nations and the global 2030 UN Sustainable Development Goals
+Youth will also learn about the United Nations and the global 2030 UN Sustainable Development Goals and leadership.
+“A leader can be any age!”

 Native Plant identification

-Children will learn how to identify the plants, trees, shrubs, herbs flowers and more at the food forest using the stone markers
+Campers will learn how to identify the plants, trees, shrubs, herbs flowers and more at the food forest using the stone markers

 Forest STEAM Choreography